APM Terminals: Expansions and Upgrades of Existing Facilities

+Port assets

 Sustainability

-APM Terminals’ sustainability initiatives and performance are divided into four core areas: Health, Safety and Security; Environment; Responsible Business; and Social Responsibility.
+APM Terminals’ sustainability initiatives and performance are divided into four core areas: Health, Safety, and Security; Environment; Responsible Business; and Social Responsibility.
 Significant gains or new major initiatives have been achieved or implemented in each performance category.

 There were 141 Lost-Time Injuries (LTI) recorded in the APM Terminals operating portfolio in 2017.
 This was the lowest number of LTI ever achieved by APM Terminals.
-The LTI frequency rate (LTIF) for the year was 1.62 per million man-hours worked, slight higher than the 1.52 recorded in 2016.
+The LTI frequency rate (LTIF) for the year was 1.62 per million man-hours worked, slightly higher than the 1.52 recorded in 2016.
 There were also three fatalities at APM Terminals facilities during the year.
-A new incident reporting tool was launched across all APM Terminals locations globally in fourth quarter of 2017.
+A new incident reporting tool was launched across all APM Terminals locations globally in the fourth quarter of 2017.
 The new tool greatly improves our ability to analyze our data and gain more insight into eliminating risk by utilizing data-driven decisions on where to focus attention going forward.

 In 2018, we continue to work to improve our environmental performance specifically and to develop global environmental standards and guidelines.
 In the area of greenhouse gases and other emissions, APM Terminals has set a goal of a 25% reduction in CO_{2} output, as measured from the base year of 2010.
 APM Terminals signed a two-year, €5 million ($6.23 million) contract with Amsterdam-based NV Nuon Energy for the supply of environmentally sustainable wind-generated electricity to power the new APM Terminals Maasvlakte II cranes and container handling equipment.
 The new deep-water terminal, which was officially inaugurated in April 2015, is the world's first container terminal to generate zero greenhouse gases and particulate emissions as compared with diesel-powered terminal machinery.
 The contract term began on January 1, 2015.

-APM Terminals has embarked on a program to convert and retrofit more than 400 Rubber-Tire Gantry Cranes (RTGs) in use throughout the APM Terminals global port, terminal and inland services network to a combination electric and diesel power as a measure to reduce both costs and emission of carbon dioxide (CO_{2}) from the current diesel-powered RTG fleet.
+APM Terminals has embarked on a program to convert and retrofit more than 400 Rubber-Tire Gantry Cranes (RTGs) in use throughout the APM Terminals global port, terminal, and inland services network to a combination electric and diesel power as a measure to reduce both costs and emission of carbon dioxide (CO_{2}) from the current diesel-powered RTG fleet.
 RTGs, which are used to move loaded and unloaded containers at the terminals, are usually powered by diesel engines.
 The new power supply will be a combination of electricity and diesel, utilizing a busbar- a rail providing access to electrical power.
 Recent technological advances have made such a hybrid power option possible for RTGs.
 The use of E-RTGs will reduce CO_{2} emissions by between 60-80% compared with conventional diesel-powered RTGs, which will result in overall terminal CO_{2} emissions decreasing by 20% per TEU handled.
-The retro-fitting of the majority of the existing 400 unit APM Terminals RTG fleet will eliminate 70,000 tons of CO_{2} emissions annually.
+The retro-fitting of the majority of the existing 400-unit APM Terminals RTG fleet will eliminate 70,000 tons of CO_{2} emissions annually.